 — Dave Barry Hits Below the Beltway, The Constitution of the United States of America, Article IV, Section 5

-A Place Worse Than Death, where people's hopes and dreams go to die.
+- The Armpit of America, where people's hopes and dreams go to die.
 Suburbs, malls and smokestacks dominate the landscape, most of the kids are either vapid Alpha Bitches, Jerk Jocks or guidoes (see above), and the adults aren't much better.
 The cops are inept and more concerned with DWB (Driving While Black) than with the dude beating his wife just down the street.
-Ourheroes are forced to have "fun" by loitering in convenience stores or malls, going to Action Park, and moping around to either a hip indie/emo soundtrack or '80s power ballads (preferably Bon Jovi or The Boss).
+Our heroes are forced to have "fun" by loitering in convenience stores or malls, going to Action Park, and moping around to either a hip indie/emo soundtrack or '80s power ballads (preferably Bon Jovi or The Boss).
 The highways are jammed with broken heroes on a last-chance power drive.
 You can only wonder why 8.7 million people choose to make New Jersey the most densely-populated state in the nation.
 This is arguably the most popular portrayal of New Jersey in the media, and will be played either for laughs or dead seriously.

 Appearances in media:

 - A billboard advertising Dove deodorant sparked controversy in the state due to it saying "Dear New Jersey, when people call you 'The Armpit of America,' take it as a compliment."
 The intent was to say that armpits can be nice, even beautiful, instead of smelly (given that it's advertising deodorant and all), but it backfired badly, and the ad was pulled.
 (Fun fact: Unilever, the company that owns Dove, is based in New Jersey — Englewood Cliffs, specifically.)